AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/android/integrate/chat-messages.md

     it.setAvatarShapeType() //Set the style of the avatar: default, round, and rectangular.
 }

-// EaseChatFragment#Builder also provides some message list-related configuration items EaseChatFragment.Builder(conversationID, easeChatType)
+// UIKitChatFragment#Builder also provides some message list-related configuration items UIKitChatFragment.Builder(conversationID, chatType)
     .showNickname() //Whether to display the nickname: true: yes; (default) false: no.
     .setMsgTimeTextColor() //Set the color of the message time indication.
     .setMsgTimeTextSize() //Set the font size of the message time indication.